Approximately 10 to 15% of primary care workload is concerned with common skin conditions and managed entirely within the Family Practice.

 Majority of the skin conditions can be treated with medication and non-invasive therapy.
 However, some require surgical intervention or other invasive procedures (see below).

 Cryotherapy utilizes liquid nitrogen to freeze and destroy the disease affected skin cells.

 Biopsy is employed to diagnose and rule out certain skin conditions.

 Dr. Inna Fadyeyeva ( CCFP, Clinical Assistant Professor ( UBC)) earned a Diploma of Practical Dermatology from Cardiff University, UK in 2014.
 She is in the final phase of completing her Diploma of Skin Cancer Medicine (Australia).
-She has been providing primary skin care consulting for the last 7 years with hundreds of consults annually.
+She has been providing primary skin care consulting for the last 9 years with hundreds of consults annually.
 She is a founder of the iHealthMD Skin Centre and provides consistent and ongoing support to the community physicians in managing their patient’s skin issues.
-She has been a strong proponent of teaching primary care dermatology to Family Medicine residents.
+She has been a strong proponent of teaching skin disorders diagnosis and management in primary care to Family Medicine residents.
 She has been utilizing her surgical skills (was an eye surgeon in Ukraine) for numerous procedures and excisions of suspicious moles and skin lesions.

 There are no restrictions as to what you can eat or drink the night before and on the day of your minor surgery.
 The procedure is done under local anesthesia.
 You will be able to drive home afterwards.

 Please do not use hair spray, or moisturizer.

 Please do not bring children to the clinic the day of your surgical procedure.

 During the Procedure